si2-urssi/website/README.md

 ## How to add content

+This is a static site based on Hugo.
+To preview additions and changes on your local machine, you will need to [install Hugo](https://gohugo.io/getting-started/installing/)

 | Activity | Command  | File to edit |
 |:--|:--|:--|
 | Create a blog post | `hugo new blog/<title_of_post>.md`  | Then edit the front matter and content of `/content/blog/<title_of_post.md>` in your editor.  |